hmans/composer-suite/packages/shadenfreude/README.md

 TODO: a short hello world example

-Shadenfreude constructs this tree from **Variables**.
-Every variable can be compiled into a shader program; but you typically start with a **Master**.
+These objects are called **Nodes**, and every single one of them can be compiled into a shader program; but you typically start with a **Master Node**.
 Which Master you use entirely depends on how you intend to run the shader.
 Shadenfreude currently provides Masters for use with Three.js' `ShaderMaterial` as well as [three-custom-shader-material]; more Masters may be added in the future.

 > **Note**
 >
-> Shadenfreude currently has a dependency to Three.js, but only really uses it for some type glue (eg. so you can pass a `THREE.Vector2` instance to set a `vec2` variable.)
+> Shadenfreude currently has a dependency to Three.js, but only really uses it for some type glue (eg. so you can pass a `THREE.Vector2` instance to set a `vec2` node.)
 It is very likely that at some point in the future, Shadenfreude can be used outside of Three.js, too; PRs welcome!

 ### With THREE.ShaderMaterial